 The site got a strongly positive review from the short-lived magazine Yahoo Internet Life, and that led to an explosion of traffic.
 When Dictionary.com linked to it as well, it really took off.
 The site has had well over eleven million visits since it began in 1997.

 I enjoy maintaining the site because people come to it voluntarily and take from it what they want.
 Unlike grading papers, I'm not forcing my standards on anyone.
 I'm just trying to offer help to people struggling with the language.
 In the process I try to keep my own writing readable, memorable, and--whenever possible--entertaining.
-The thousands of e-mails I get tell that me a lot of people like what I do and find it useful.
-For most of its history the site has been hit number one or two if you search for the word "English" in Google.
+The thousands of e-mails I get tell me that a lot of people like what I do and find it useful.
+For most of its history the site has been number one or two if you search for the word "English" in Google.

 3. Mignon Fogarty wrote the foreword of the second edition of your book.
 How did that come about?